Buckwheat and Spelt Crêpes

 - Cook Time: 15 mins

 - Total Time: 22 minutes

 These crepes are easy to whip up in a food processor, blender or by hand, and don’t take long to cook.
 They have a nice nutty flavor and speckled texture thanks to the buckwheat.
 Buckwheat crepes are great with savory eggs, nut butters and sweet, fruity fillings.
 The King Arthur people suggest caramelized apples and whipped cream, which I’ll try to remember for next fall, and I think peaches and cream would be lovely this summer.
 I don’t think there’s a crepe in the whole world that isn’t great with Nutella.
 Serve with savory fillings or sweet, for breakfast, dinner or dessert!

-Heat a medium-sized pan**.
+- Heat a medium-sized pan** over medium heat.
 Once the pan is hot, pour in a bit of melted butter.
 Use a clean rag or paper towel to spread the butter evenly, you don’t need a ton in there.

 - Use a 1/4 cup measuring cup to ladle batter into the pan.
 Quickly pick up the pan and swirl the batter around in so it evenly covers the entire surface of the base.
 Cook the crepe until the bottom is firm and speckled with brown spots, less than 1 minute.
 Loosen the edges and flip the crepe to cook on the other side (I used a large silicone spatula for this step).
 Once the crepe is speckled and golden on both sides, slide it onto a plate.
 Repeat until you have used up the batter (keep stacking the crepes on the plate to keep them warm).

 - Adapted from King Arthur Flour Whole Grain Baking.